Raistlin117/LaplaceHackathon/README.md

 **Option 1.** Install the APK

-The easiest way is to install the .apk provided in the repository
+The easiest way is to install the .apk provided in the repository or [Google Drive](https://drive.google.com/drive/folders/1vGHMHDMNaWhT24VYwXo7O-MrrI0Ydukm?usp=sharing)

 **Option 2.** The application interface is also accessible through Unity Play mode